StetsonRamey/Fat-Kitten-Agency/src/index.md

 ---
+preTitle: "Santa Barbara Web Design, Web Development, and Business Automation"
-title: "We build awesome websites and automate mundane tasks."
+title: "We build awesome websites and automate repetitive tasks."
 summary: "Need a stunning website that search engines love?
 Want to let a computer do the repetitive business tasks that annoy you?
 We're here to help with all that."
 layout: "layouts/home.njk"
 who:
   title: "We work with"
   businesses: